ITheP/Arksplorer/Arksplorer/README.md

 - Custom marker (click on map)
 - Zoom into map (centered on selected dino or custom marker)

-1.23.0 - The flappy wing
+v1.3 - The Flappy Wing - 04/05/2021
-- Level filter includes selected level properly
+- Level filter includes selected level rather than excluding
 - Saving a few extra settings to user settings
 - YouTube browser (as people end up watching watching loads of ark related ones)
 - Mouse wheel zooms in and out